orgSailingVLM/vlmbook/_sources/chapters/description/theory.md

 ### Vortex element

 Vortex element in 2D is presented on figure {numref}`{number} <vortex>`.
-It is created by placing a rotating cylindrical core in two dimentional flowfield.
+It is created by placing a rotating cylindrical core in two-dimentional flow field.
 If the cylinder has a radius $R$ and a constant angular velocity of $\omega_y$, then its motion results in a flow with circular streamlines {cite}`katz`.

 ```{figure} ../../figures/vort.png